 Now, thanks to the grant funding, instead of an expensive system retrofit, the Bralorne Wastewater Treatment System will be replaced with a state of the art service, befitting the striking natural environment and high quality drinking water infrastructure the community currently enjoys.

-- Bralorne Sewer System - Status Update (Letter to residents dated October 10, 2014)
+- October 10, 2014: Bralorne Sewer System - Status Update (Letter to property owners)